jellyfin/jellyfin.org/docs/general/clients/index.md

 ### Yatse

-A third party remote control for Jellyfin with support for Chromecast playback.
+A third-party remote control for Jellyfin with support for Chromecast playback.

 **Status:** ⭐ Active, 3rd-Party